 - Google Drive Error 500 is an internal server-side error.
 This may be caused by any general reason like a failed upload.

-Now when we differentiate between different types of errors, it won’t cause you difficulty to handle these issues.
+Now that we know what each error means, it is going to be easy to understand what you need to do in each scenario.
 We begin with basic troubleshooting, which won’t take you much time to complete:

 1) Wait and reload

 It may sound ridiculous but sometimes, waiting for a few moments may solve your Google Drive issues.
 Just wait and then try uploading or opening Drive files again.
 Or you can wait a bit longer and reload the page to clear your cache and cookies.

 2) Update browser version

 Google Drive, like many online tools, performs best when using the most updated version of the web browser.
 Here's a guide on how to ensure you're using the latest browser version and that it matches operating system:

 Click on the three vertical dots in the top right corner.
 Navigate to "Help" > "About Google Chrome".
 Chrome will automatically check and apply updates.